Sign Up For Our Free Grammar E-Newsletter

 I give him credit for talking. (object of the preposition for)

-It is helpful to recognize gerunds because if a noun or pronoun precedes a gerund, you want to use the possessive form of that noun or pronoun.
+It is helpful to recognize gerunds because if a noun or pronoun precedes a gerund, it is usually best to use the possessive form of that noun or pronoun.

 Ben’s walking improved once his ankle healed.